kylescotshank/IntroToNCBIandBLAST/README.md

 Subject     NYAENTIQSIIS
 ```

 The centerline provides the following information.
-A letter designates an identity (or high similarity) between the two sequences.
-A “+” means the two sequences are similar but not highly similar.
-If no symbol is given between the two sequences, then a non-similar substitution has occurred.
+A letter designates a matching amino acid between the two sequences at a given position.
+A “+” means the two amino acids are biochemically similar but not identical.
+If no symbol is given between the two sequences, then it is a mismatch.
 The score for the above (ignoring the bracketed sections of the library sequence) would be `5-1-2+5+6-2+3+5+1-1+0+1=20`.
 Pretty good!

 ***

 ####Step 3: Report a hit if significant

-If the queried sequence matches the library sequence and is deemed to be statistically significant after correction for multiple testing, then that is considered a positive "hit" and is reported.
+If the query sequence aligns well to the library sequence and is deemed to be statistically significant after correction for multiple testing, then that is considered a positive "hit" and is reported.
 Your report might look something like this:

 <p align="center">
 <kbd>